What's the Difference Between Parchment Paper and Wax Paper?

 Foods baked on parchment paper release easily from the pan.
 This is especially helpful when baking thin cookies and other delicate pastries.

-Cover Your Counter
+How to Use Wax Paper to Cover Your Counter

 Measure dry ingredients, such as flour, sugar, or cocoa, over a clean sheet of waxed paper.
 Spoon into a measuring cup, and level the top with a straightedge (or a butter knife), sweeping excess onto the paper.

-Put the Extra Back
+How to Use Wax Paper to Put the Extra Back

 Once you've measured, pick up the paper, and funnel the excess back into the canister.
 Save the paper for the next time, if you like, or use it to line a cake pan.